-If it is your first time traveling to Tokyo and you don’t have a guide, the first challenge you might encounter is how to get to the hotel in Tokyo from the airport.
+If it is your first time traveling to Tokyo and you don’t have a guide, the first challenge you might encounter is how to get to your hotel from the airport.
 While the transportation system in Tokyo is really convenient, it is also somewhat complicated.
-Below is a summary of how you can get from Narita Airport to Tokyo’s city center.
+Below is a summary of how you can get from Narita Airport to Tokyo.
 If you are landing at Haneda Airport, refer to our Guide on How to Get from Haneda Airport to Tokyo!

 There are several ways to get you from Narita Airport to your hotel in Tokyo.
 Depending on your destination and needs, the mode of transportation that suits you the most will differ.

-A Summary of How to Get to Tokyo from Narita Airport and Vice Versa
+How to Get from Narita Airport to Tokyo and Vice Versa

 Taking a taxi from Narita Airport to Tokyo Station usually costs around 23,000 yen.
-Although it is the most expensive mode of transportation, taxis have the advantage of being available 24 hours a day, so it is a very convenient option for those arriving late at night or early in the morning.
+Although it is the most expensive mode of transportation, taxis are available 24 hours a day, making them a convenient option for those arriving late at night or early in the morning.
 Also, if you carry very large and/or multiple pieces of luggage, taking a taxi that can drop you off or pick you up from anywhere will make your travel to and from the airport much easier.

 But just bear in mind that the cost and the required time will increase significantly if you run into traffic jams.